Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/commision_and_test.md

 ```
 Put aside the discriminator id.
 You will need it later.

-Set Thread credentials that we retrieved from OTBR:
+Set Thread credentials that we retrieved from OTBR at the top on this procedure:

 ```
 chip-device-ctrl > set-pairing-thread-credential <channel> <pan id[HEX]> <master_key>